sammcj/smcleod/content/quotes.md

   - /{{:section}}/{{ dateFormat "2006" .Date }}/{{ dateFormat "01" .Date }}/{{ replace .Name "-" " " | title }}
 ---

-A collection of quotes and musings collected over time that are important to me.
+A collection of quotes and musings

 ## Quotes